Why You Feel Worse Before You Feel Better | Healing Explained

 Quick Answer

 Feeling worse before you feel better can happen, but it is not always a sign of healing.
-In many cases, it signals that your body is overwhelmed or something is not being handled correctly.
+In many cases, it means the body is overwhelmed, detox pathways are not supported, or the root cause has not been addressed properly.

 You Were Told This Is Normal